 These would lead somebody to believe that this was not a suicide, but in reality, that assumption is probably too hasty.

-If someone were definitely wanting to follow through with their attempt at killing themselves, and they had thought it through, it makes sense they might try to find ways to limit their ability to change their mind at the last moment, or limit their body's instinctual reactions towards survival.
+If someone were definitely wanting to follow through with their attempt at killing themselves and they had thought it through, it makes sense they might try to find ways to limit their ability to change their mind at the last moment or limit their body's instinctual reactions towards survival.

-Also, you have to consider that someone might want to commit suicide, but not want people to think it was suicide because that's very painful for their loved ones.
+Also, you have to consider that someone might want to commit suicide but not want people to think it was suicide because that's very painful for their loved ones.

 Someone in that kind of headspace might try to make things look like a murder.

-It's not impossible that that was the case.
+It's not impossible that was the case.

 While it would be presumptuous of me to say that I can definitely say that this was a case of suicide, I cannot see any evidence that I've been able to find that makes me think that it was a murder at all.

-All the evidence that's available fit the explanation that the police have offered.
+It makes all the evidence that's available fit the explanation that the police have offered.

-Riyad Hamad was the founder of the Palestinian Children's Welfare Fund, a charity that worked to improve the lives of children living in refugee camps in Palestine.
+Riyadh Hamad was the founder of the Palestinian Children's Welfare Fund, a charity that worked to improve the lives of children living in refugee camps in Palestine.

-I can find no evidence of him talking about the government provocateur-ing terror, as Alex is alleging.
+I can find no evidence of him talking about the government provocateuring terror, as Alex is alleging.

 I have no idea where that's coming from.